pramud/100DaysOfKotlinAndVertx/README.md

 * Creating a simple HTTP Server

-TODO Understand the HTTP/1.0, HTTP/1.1 and HTTP/2 protocols.
+TODO Understand the HTTP/1.0, HTTP/1.1 and HTTP/2 protocols, websocket framesize